semaphoreci/docs/language-javascript-and-nodejs_5bdc260a2c7d3a01757ab9c3.md

 default, version 8.11 of Node.js is pre-installed on the Semaphore VM.

-The version of Node.js that will be used can be set from a `.nvmrc` file if such a file exists on your repo.
+The version of Node.js that will be used can be set from a `.nvmrc` file if such a file exists in your repository.
 If you want to make use of the `.nvmrc` file you will need to run `nvm use` so you can actually tell nvm to set the node version specified within the `.nvmrc` file.

 Alternatively, you can change the Node.js version by calling `sem-version node`.
 Here's an example: